01 of 02

 After you've taken the house tour - which includes a kitchen in constant use relatively unchanged from the 1600s to the 1930s and the famous thorn tree - Cawdor's main attractions are outdoors and include:

 - Golf - a 1161 yard (par 32) course is laid out over 25 acres of parkland.
-It's open daily, from May through September with a modest fee for a round of golf.
-Visitors who are touring the area can even hire clubs.
+It's open daily, from May through early October with a modest fee for a round of golf (£13.50 in 2018), Visitors who are touring the area can even hire clubs.
 Find out more

 - Salmon fishing - The Banchor Beat on the River Findhorn is also known as the Laird's Beat of Cawdor Castle because it crosses the estate.
 If you're an experienced salmon fisherman and know how to go after different types of fish in the many pools and rocky stretches of the river, you can fish on your own.
 The beat can be rented, with two rods for three days costing about £800.
 The services of a ghillie, or local fishing guide, are extra.
 Find out more.